bobluppes/graaf/README.md

 <h1 align="center">Graaf Lib</h1>

 <p align="center">
   Graaf is a general-purpose graph library implemented in C++.
-Graaf allows users to easily create, modify, and query graphs.
 It is designed as a lightweight alternative to Boost Graph.
 </p>

 <p align="center">